 - Custom reports are complicated for new users.

 Paycor is a cloud-based HR software specifically built for leaders who desire to make a difference.
-Its Human Capital Management is a modernization of everything that has to do with HR processes, including recruitment, onboarding, and training, up to the way you pay and keep them happy.
+Its Human Capital Management is a modernization of everything that has to do with HR processes, including recruitment, onboarding, and training, up to how you pay and keep them happy.

-But one thing ideally sets Paycor apart as an HR software solution, and that’s its focus on business leaders.
-The company, therefore, partners with organizations’ executives to get deep insight into precisely what they need.
+But one thing ideally sets Paycor apart as an HR software solution: its focus on business leaders.
+Therefore, the company partners with organizations’ executives to get deep insight into their needs.

 That includes time tracking, time savings, powerful analytics, actionable insights, efficient payroll services, self-service, and more.
-And Paycor goes all the way to provide people management technology that solves all of that.
+And Paycor goes all the way to providing people management technology that solves everything.

 Paycor ideally makes great software for nonprofits because it focuses on leaders who want to make a difference in how they lead.
 And every nonprofit requires such an environment where the employees and volunteers are constantly motivated to do more.

-- Talent management – Paycor helps hiring managers strengthen their organizations through top talent acquisition and retention.
+- Talent management – Paycor helps to hire managers to strengthen their organizations through top talent acquisition and retention.